 XGetDeviceKeyMapping returns the symbols for the specified number of keycodes for the specified extension device, starting with the specified keycode.
-The first_keycode_wanted must be greater than or equal to min-keycode as returned by the XListInputDevices request (else a Bad-Value error), and must be less than or equal to max-keycode as returned by the XListInputDevices request (else a BadValue error).
+The first_keycode_wanted must be greater than or equal to min-keycode as returned by the XListInputDevices request (else a BadValue error), and first_keycode_wanted + keycode_count - 1 must be less than or equal to max-keycode as returned by the XListInputDevices request (else a BadValue error).